rlkingston/IPA/README.md

 + It can also be used to generate plausible molecular envelopes for crystals with much lower solvent content.

+*Ab initio* phase determination is treated as a constraint satisfaction problem, in which an image is sought that is consistent with both the diffraction data and generic constraints on the density distribution in the crystal.
+The problem is solved using  iterative projection algorithms which have good global convergence properties, and can locate the correct solution without any initial phase information.

-The only required input are the measured diffraction data (in a CCP4 mtz file) and an estimate for the solvent fraction of the crystal.
+The only required inputs are the measured diffraction data (in a CCP4 mtz file) and an estimate for the solvent fraction of the crystal.

 # The Current Distribution